 University of Vermont Internal Medicine Residency

-The University of Vermont Department of Medicine offers three Internal Medicine residency training programs through its primary teaching hospital, Fletcher Allen Health Care:
+The University of Vermont Department of Medicine offers three Internal Medicine residency training programs through its primary teaching hospital, The University of Vermont Medical Center:

-We believe that the most significant difference between undergraduate medical education and graduate medical education is our opportunity, indeed our obligation, to foster the development of critical thinking skills – to properly balance resident autonomy with adequate supervision in ways that foster independent decision making.
-In doing so such a philosophy must embrace an approach that is evidence-based, incorporates patient preference, and operates within a biopsychosocial context.
+We believe that the most significant difference between undergraduate medical education and graduate medical education is our opportunity to foster the development of critical thinking skills – to properly balance resident autonomy with adequate supervision in ways that promote independent decision making.
+In addition, such a philosophy must embrace an approach that combines evidence, cost and patient values and preferences in our clinical decisions.

-In helping our residents achieve their full potential, our nationally recognized faculty place teaching high on their agenda, are both collegial and approachable to residents, and serve enthusiastically in the roles of career and research mentor.
-The academic faculty within our medical center, in addition to the primary care and specialty physicians practicing within the entire state, have made Vermont a nationally admired health care reform laboratory where high-quality, thoughtful clinical care is consistently provided in a cost-efficient, personalized manner.
+In helping our residents achieve their full potential our nationally recognized faculty place teaching at the top of their agenda, are both collegial and approachable to residents, and serve enthusiastically in the roles of career and research mentor.
+The academic faculty within our medical center, in addition to the primary care and specialty physicians practicing within the entire state, has made Vermont a nationally admired healthcare reform leader where high-quality, thoughtful clinical care is consistently provided in a cost efficient, personalized manner.

 Completion of this internal medicine residency program consistently provides the flexibility and preparation needed to pursue diverse career paths, whether this be in general internal medicine (ambulatory or hospital-based), subspecialty practice, or academic medicine including clinician/investigator and clinician/educator roles.

-Therefore, if you are interested in a university-based internal medicine residency program that encourages close working relationships between resident colleagues and approachable faculty, operates within a tertiary academic medical center that also serves as the community resource for a large county, is curriculum-based and humane in its service requirements, and focuses on the educational philosophy I’ve described above, then I invite you to continue exploring the internal medicine residency web site to learn more about your potential involvement in our clinical, educational, and scholarly activities.
+Therefore, if you are interested in a university-based medicine residency program that encourages close working relationships between resident colleagues and approachable faculty, operates within a tertiary academic medical center that also serves as the community resource for a large community and focuses on the education, then I invite you to continue exploring our Internal Medicine residency website to learn more about your potential involvement in our clinical, educational, and scholarly activities.